-- The smtp error code.
+- The SMTP error code.
 This is a 3 digit code in 1 of 5 categories (100-500), then a hyphen, followed by three numbers separated each by decimal points.
 Each number gives more granular insight into the nature of the failure, hopefully.
-There are also a category of generic failures.
-500, 550, 551, and 544 are all common permanent/fatal errors, meaning that relay server has rejected the attempt and will not try again.
+There is also a category of generic failures.
+500, 550, 551, and 544 are all common permanent/fatal errors, meaning that the relay server has rejected the attempt and will not try again.
 Here is RFC 3463, which outlines this system.
 In the example above 550-5.5.1, the three numbers represent [class].[subject].[detail].
 The classes are 2: Success, 4: Temporary Failure, 5: Permanent/Fatal failure.
 You will generally only ever see 4s and 5s as bounce-back notices.

 - The returned .eml file might be of interest to you and valuable in understanding what might have caused the failure.
 This will usually be the result of the bounce-back coming from Zendesk's servers.
 You can use this to determine what ticket experienced the problem.
 If a correction in the email address needs to be made then that can happen easily, and another update will attempt another outbound notice.

 It is also not entirely uncommon to get more than one bounce-back from the same email.
 This can make it seem as if the problem is much farther reaching than it is.
 If it is helpful to examine them in the order that they appear in your suspended queue, keep notes as to the intended recipients.
 This can sometimes calm what might otherwise be an unnerving experience.